The show is predicated on a concept, rather than a plot, that has never allowed a fully realized exploration of its many devices.

 For tango lovers and homicidal maniacs that like to dance before killing.

-The transfer is as good as can be expected, but with no supplemental materials, this DVD of Coline Serreau’s Chaos is purely for fans of the high-energy film.
+This DVD of Chaos is purely for fans of Serreau's high-energy film.

-There are some lovely visual passages waiting to be discovered, but Malkovich ultimately pushes The Dancer Upstairs so far into an emotional void as to render it completely useless.
+Malkovich ultimately pushes the film so far into an emotional void as to render it completely useless.

-The film is a jazzy amalgam of sparring styles.
-Jordan’s remarkable scripted dialogue is trumped only by the sadness of Nolte’s performance.
+Jordan’s remarkable scripted dialogue is trumped only by the sadness of Nick Nolte’s performance.

-This competent but disposable action thriller should appeal most to William Friedkin enthusiasts.
+This competent but disposable action thriller should appeal most to Friedkin enthusiasts.

 Basic is just that: a mundane military thriller whose only goal is to appeal to an audience’s basic desire to be tricked into multiple corners.